odedahay/django-housesale/README.md

-# Django Project
+# Django Project: Real Estate Website
 ## www.odedahay.com
-> This is House Selling website develop in Django framework
+> A property real estate website sample.
+Develop in Django framework
+> Using the POSTGRES DB
+> Using the SendGrid app for contact page